mpdroog/radiusd/README.md

 Because if MySQL is replicated this daemon shares it state with other radiusd-instances (as sessions are administrated in MySQL)

+> To protect yourself against racing conditions between nodes
+> it's advices to use a replication method like Galera Cluster.

 TODO
 ==============
 - Radius: Simultaneous-Use = 2